With his hand pushed against his aching jaw, Elijah marched through the market-day crowd and up to the fifty royal bodyguards.

 From behind three tight rows came a barked command.
 “Open.”
-Three guards swung their shields left and three right.
+Three guards swung shields left and three right.

 Elijah sprang toward the gate.
 A donkey turned across his path, and he smacked into its load of onions.
 “Uhn!”
 The load tipped, and the donkey side stepped.